emgrotto/CS5800-Navigating-Portland/final_report.md

 As we continued to contemplate our problem, we recognized that it was very close in nature to the Traveling Salesman Problem (TSP) that we learned about in Module 11.
 Although we were not attempting to generate a Hamiltonian Cycle, we were seeking the minimum cost path that would take us through a set of nodes in a graph- essentially a TSP tour of a certain subset of the graph, without returning to the starting node.
 Since TSP is in NP Complete, there is no way to generate an optimal output in polynomial time.
 This led us to conclude that the best method to find our ideal bus route would be to utilize the methods learned in Module 12 and generate an approximation algorithm for a modified TSP tour.

+## Results and Analysis

 We were able to again to utilize the existing methods in the Networkx package and generate an approximate minimum cost path through all of our priority nodes.
-The approximation we utilized was a Metric Approximation, utilizing Christofides algorithm.
+The approximation we utilized was a Metric Approximation, implemented with Christofides algorithm.

 The Christofides algorithm begins by creating a minimum spanning tree (M) for the desired nodes.
 A set is created of odd-degree vertices (oV) from M. oV contains, at a minimum, all the leaf nodes of M and by the handshaking lemma, oV has an even number of vertices.
 A minimum weight perfect matching is made from the complete graph of oV.
 The edges of that matching are combined with the edges of M and a graph is formed with all nodes having an even degree.
 A Eulerian tour is made of the new graph.
-Duplicate nodes are removed from the path, generating an approximate minimum cost tour<sup>6</sup>.
+Duplicate nodes are removed from the path, and an approximate minimum cost tour is generated<sup>6</sup>.

 Christofides algorithm, like other metric TSP algorithms, utilizes the triangle inequality to prove the validity of the tour that is generated.
 That is, for any 3 nodes in a weighted, undirected graph G(V,E) with non-negative with edges: